msh2481/LanguageTransfer/thesis/main.typ

 }

+#box(stroke: 1pt + blue, radius: 5pt, inset: 10pt)[
 #for value in s.split() {
     text(raw(value + " "), fill: get_color(value), weight: 400, size: 6pt)
 }
+]

 === `flat`
-This dataset is almost like the previous one, but instead of stack-based grammar the decision which token to close now it made uniformly randomly among all currently open tokens.
-All parameters are the same.
+This language is similar to the previous one and was introduced and enhanced in the same works.
+The only difference is that the nesting property can be violated.

+In terms of sampling it means that when a bracket should be closed, now there is more than one possibility.
+I select the bracket to close uniformly from all currently open ones.

+Generation algorithm in Python:
 ```python
 def flat_dependencies_sequence(
     seq_len: Even,